Garrett Wolfe: Chicago Bears

-The Chicago Bears drafted Wolfe in the 2007 NFL Draft's third round, with the 93rd overall selection.
-On May 15, 2007 Wolfe became the first of his draft class to sign, inking a four-year deal with the Bears.
+The Chicago Bears selected Wolfe in the 2007 NFL draft's third round, with the 93rd overall selection.
+On May 15, 2007, Wolfe became the first of his draft class to sign, inking a four-year deal with the Bears.
 Financial terms were undisclosed.

 Wolfe was placed on season-ending injured reserve with a torn hamstring on December 12, 2008.
 He finished the 2008 season with 15 carries for 69 yards.

 Wolfe became a restricted free-agent after the 2010 season, but the Bears did not offer him a contract.
 He remained unsigned throughout the 2011 NFL lockout.

 In May 2011, Wolfe was arrested and charged with retail theft, disorderly conduct, assault of a police officer and resisting an officer with violence following an altercation at a Miami Beach nightclub.
 All charges against Wolfe were later dropped.

 Omaha Nighthawks

 In late 2011, Wolfe signed with the Omaha Nighthawks.